 If you’re feeling overwhelmed by debt, you’re not alone.
-Many American households are dealing with major credit card debt on top of mortgages, student loans, car loans and medical bills.
-According to NerdWallet, American households carrying credit card debt have an average balance of $15,561.
-In 2018, those balances added up to $944 billion nationwide.
+Many Americans are dealing with major credit card debt on top of mortgages, student loans, car loans and medical bills.

 With some of the highest interest rates of any debt, credit card debt is one of the worst to carry.
 In fact, consumers pay double or even triple the interest rates on credit cards than they do on most auto loans, student loans and home loans.

 For homeowners, the good news is there may be a way to help you better manage your finances by using a mortgage refinance to pay off debt.